bdytx5/Notes-of-Reinforcement-Learning-An-Introduction-2nd-Edition/README.md

+looking to build incredible technology that changes people's life

 # Reinforcement-Learning-An-Introduction-2nd-Edition
 Notes, exercises' solutions and C++ code for Sutton &amp; Barto's book [Reinforcement Learning: An Introduction (2nd Edition)][1]
 > **Notes:** Extracted from each chapter of the book which I personally consider are important for beginners in RL field.